What is Form 1040?

 Then after the year ends, you’ll get a W-2 form from your employer.
 This form shows how much you earned that year, and how much you paid in taxes.
 You use the information on this form to file your taxes.
 You usually have until April 15 to submit your 1040 form for the previous year’s income.

 Let’s break down the information you’ll need to file your taxes.

-Tax credits or deductions: You’ll indicate if you’re claiming the standard deduction (which is $12,400 for a single person and $24,800 for a couple as of 2020).
+- Tax credits or deductions: You’ll indicate if you’re claiming the standard deduction.
+(In 2020, the standard deduction is $12,400 for a single person and $24,800 for a couple.
+In 2021, the standard deduction is $12,550 for a single person and $25,100 for a couple.)
 If you’re itemizing deductions instead, you’ll add your deductions.
 You’ll also indicate the credits you’re claiming.
 Credits include the Earned Income Tax Credit (or EITC, which provides a tax credit to those working but earning under a certain level of income) and the child tax credit.